30er Schärenkreuzer Tre Sang Kieler Förde

 Apart from its obvious beauty and excellent condition today, this elegant vintage promenade sailboat would hardly be worth mentioning.
 You can spend a few hours on the Ammersee, Lake Starnberg, Kiel, or Flensburg Fjord on the weekend and get a sunburn in style or get wet until everyone on board thinks it’s enough.

 Tre Sang was built in 1934 according to the finally revised Skerry Cruiser rule of 1925, based on plans by Harry Becker at Becker’s own Rödesund yard in Karlsborg on Lake Vättern.
 She obtained the sail number S 112.
 Owner J. E. Edlund from Västervik in eastern Sweden used the boat’s name to evoke the exclusive pastime of playing bridge.
-In French, troi sans atout refers to a balanced, promising hand.
+In French, trois sans atout refers to a balanced, favourable hand.
 The Swedes turned it into Tre Sang.
 The accomplished regatta sailor Eklund achieved great success with the boat.

 → Schärenkreuzer Vermessung Länge, → Schärenkreuzer Vermessung Breite